Purchasing Xanax Canada Alprazolam Buy Online Buying Xanax Online Legally Xanax Xr Online Skip to Content

-Cats are by nature curious and playful animals.
-They’ll explore every corner and try to play with anything they find.
+Cats are naturally curious and playful animals.
+They explore every corner and attempt to play with anything they discover.
 Apparently, bags are no exception.
-That’s why Nora started chasing her new yellow “friend” and clearly enjoyed it!

 Similar to how we react when we hear a loud and sudden noise, your furry friend may jump when she hears you shaking the plastic bag, just like she does when you use a vacuum cleaner, for example.
 The main reason is that she doesn’t understand where the noise is coming from.
 Her survival instinct tells her to flee, so that’s what she does.